Assistant District Attorney (Admitted Attorney: Intake Bureau)

 • possess a keen ability to multi-task and produce a large quantity of work under strict time constraints;

-• be able to learn (with extensive, specialized and technical training) how to use our various computer systems to process cases;
+• be able to learn (with extensive, specialized and technical training) how to use our various computer systems to process cases as well as to internalize and implement all bureau policies and procedures;

-• be available and willing to work during non-traditional hours, including early mornings, late evenings, weekends and holidays;
+• work non-traditional hours, including early mornings, late evenings, weekends and holidays;

 • make a two-year commitment to employment at the NCDAO.